 I was so happy when my client told me I could share her photos from our outfit styling session last week.
 Readers tell me all the time how helpful and interesting they find these posts.
 I was particularly thrilled to be able to share photos because I believe her wardrobe struggles are similar to what many women deal with.

 Before I share the photos, I have to tell you a little about this client without revealing too much.
-First, like usual, I need to give my client an alias because I never reveal their identities.
+First, as usual, I need to give my client an alias because I never reveal their identities.
 I decided to name this client Mrs. Delightful.
 Originally, I was going to name her Mrs. Sharp because sharp is how I would describe her style, but, upon further thought, I remembered telling her in an email how delightful I found working with her.
 I think delightful captures her personality quite nicely.

 Mrs. Delightful and her husband are both professionals with children living in New York City.
 When she reached out to me for help I was quite impressed by how well she knew her style.
 I would definitely describe it as more tailored, classic and uncomplicated.
 She identified Annette Benning as one of her style inspirations.
 Yet, despite knowing what she liked, Mrs. Delightful fell into the trap that most women do when they prefer a clean, classic and tailored style– her outfits were flat.
 Add to this, Mrs. Delightful seemed overwhelmed and intimidated by shopping.
 I was really excited to change all of this.